Contributed by: Priya Krishnan

 In this article, we discussed the basics of Probability, Probability Distribution and its types, how to generate various distribution plots in Python.
 So, if you are someone who chooses to get into a Data Science journey it is imperative to get a hold on Probability concepts to solve complex business problems.

-To learn about more concepts and pursue a career in Data Science, upskill with Great Learning’s PG program in Data Science and Engineering.4
+To learn about more concepts and pursue a career in Data Science, upskill with Great Learning’s PG program in Data Science and Engineering.
+Explore other post graduate programs on data science by Great Learning here.4